 - You’ll need to explain why the employee is “key.”
 What knowledge, skills, and abilities do they have that – if lost – would cause your business to suffer financially.

-- You’ll need to provide some general information about your business including things like: fair market value, assets, liabilities, net profit, etc.
+- You’ll need to provide some general information about your business including things like fair market value, assets, liabilities, net profit, etc.

-- You’ll need to provide financial documentation such as: tax returns, balance sheets, P&L reports, etc.
+- You’ll need to provide financial documentation such as tax returns, balance sheets, P&L reports, etc.

 Your business would own and control the key person life insurance policy.
 Your company, not the employee, would pay the premium (it’s a tax-deductible expense).
 If the key person dies, your business would be the beneficiary and receive the death benefit to help keep your business running.

 Death benefits paid to a business or organization could be considered taxable earnings to the company.
 To avoid this, you’ll typically need the key person’s written approval to be covered by the policy.
 Other documents may be needed as well.
-So play it safe and consult with a tax attorney prior to purchasing a new policy.
+So play it safe and consult with a tax attorney before purchasing a new policy.

 There’s no magic formula to calculate it, but carefully consider how much money your company would need to survive while you search for someone to replace the key person.
 Then look for a policy to fit your budget and meet your business’s short-term needs in the event a heartbreaking disaster strikes.